Rishikpulhani/emb_trial/development_docs/OS dev checkins.md

 05/07/2025 - finished upgrade of volatile, spin 06/07/2025 - finished upgrade of uaart16550, x86_64
-08/07/2025 - finished upgrade of bootloader crate
+08/07/2025 - finished upgrade of bootloader crate 12/07/2025 - finished cpu exceptions till implementation 13/07/2025 - finished cpu exceptions
+15/07/2025 - worked on testing framework with new bootloader version 16/07/2025 - fiished working on testing framework with new bootloader version